alosola/tfm/notes.md

 - Equation 3.23 in JH is "valid in the line core", does this apply to our case?
 - quadrant of the chi angle cannot be determined from this equation.
 However,

 - where do the factors from the magnetic field calculations come from?
--- f == filling factor
--- C1 is  4.6686 × 10−13 * lambda0^2 * gbar
+(Jennerholm Hammar) -- f == filling factor, fraction of the magnetic field covering each resolution element -- C1 is  4.6686 × 10−13 * lambda0^2 * gbar
 -- C2 is 5.4490 × 10−26 * lambda0^4 * Gbar
--- gbar denotes the effective Landé factor, calculated using Equation 3.5 -- Gbar effective Landé factor for linear polarization -- lambda0 is the central wavelength of the spectral line All values of the constants are according to the 2010 CODATA recommendations and recomputed in units of the CGS metric system (see e.g. http://physics. nist.gov/cuu/Constants/index.html).
+-- gbar denotes the effective Landé factor, calculated using Equation 3.5 (Lozitsky) -- Gbar effective Landé factor for linear polarization -- lambda0 is the central wavelength of the spectral line All values of the constants are according to the 2010 CODATA recommendations and recomputed in units of the CGS metric system (see e.g. http://physics. nist.gov/cuu/Constants/index.html).
 (Table A.1)